diamondburned/gomblog/README.md

 The generator code is licensed under the GNU General Public License version 3.0.

-The generated content is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+The blog content is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.